GDGSeattle/hoverboard/data/cod.md

 If a participant engages in harassing behavior, the organizers will take any action they deem appropriate, including warning the offender or expulsion from the event with no refund.

+### Contacting the GDG Seattle team

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact: [gdg-seattle-organizers@googlegroups.com](mailto:gdg-seattle-organizers@googlegroups.com)
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact: [gdgseattle@gmail.com](mailto:gdgseattle@gmail.com)

 [https://developers.google.com/programs/community/gdg/resources/](https://developers.google.com/programs/community/gdg/resources/)